Mircea Geoană

-Dan Mircea Geoană (/ro/; born 14 July 1958) is a Romanian politician and diplomat who served as the deputy secretary general of NATO between 2019 and 2024.
+Dan Mircea Geoană (Note: /ro/) (born 14 July 1958) is a Romanian politician and diplomat who served as the deputy secretary general of NATO between 2019 and 2024.
 He previously served as president of the Senate of Romania from December 2008 until he was revoked in November 2011.
 From April 2005 until February 2010, he was the head of the Social Democratic Party (PSD, Partidul Social Democrat).

 Geoană was the candidate of the party for the position of President of Romania in the 2009 presidential election which he narrowly lost to Traian Băsescu.
 He was dismissed from PSD on 22 November 2011 but rejoined the party in late 2012.
 From 2015 to 2018, he was the founder and leader of the Romanian Social Party.
 Additionally, he was also the president of Aspen Institute Romania, which is an apolitical and non-profit organisation.

 On 17 July 2019, he was appointed deputy secretary general of NATO, replacing Rose Gottemoeller and assisted Jens Stoltenberg as No. 2 and Chairman of NATO's Innovation Committee, during a mandate marked in particular by the Russian invasion of Ukraine in 2022.

 He resigned 3 September 2024 to run for President of Romania in the election later that year, where he finished in sixth place.